DougieWougie/MouseJiggler/m0/Readme.md

 **Default behaviour enables both REPL and USB storage - swap `enable()/disable()` in `boot.py` if you want to avoid logging.**

-Code is trivial - it  moves the mouse x and y axis a random distance and moves it back again.
+Code is trivial - it  moves the mouse x and y axis a random distance and moves it back again. `HOW_LONG` is the variable in seconds for the delay.